-Tirzepatide activates both GLP-1 and GIP receptors, making it the first approved dual incretin agonist.
-SURMOUNT-1 showed 22.5% average weight loss at 72 weeks in people with obesity, and four SURMOUNT trials confirm efficacy across obesity, type 2 diabetes, and maintenance settings.
-It consistently outperforms semaglutide in every comparison available, and the GIP receptor debate — agonism vs. antagonism — remains one of the most fascinating open questions in metabolic pharmacology.
-It's available as Mounjaro (diabetes indication) and Zepbound (obesity indication), same molecule with different labels.
+Tirzepatide hits both GLP-1 and GIP receptors, which makes it the first approved dual incretin agonist.
+SURMOUNT-1 produced 22.5% average weight loss at 72 weeks in people with obesity.
+SURMOUNT-5 then put it head-to-head against semaglutide and confirmed the gap directly: -22.8 kg vs -15.0 kg over 72 weeks.
+Four SURMOUNT trials total now cover obesity, type 2 diabetes, and weight maintenance.
+The GIP receptor question — should you activate it or block it? — is still one of the most interesting open arguments in metabolic pharmacology.
+The molecule is sold as Mounjaro for diabetes and Zepbound for obesity.
+Same compound, different labels, different insurance conversations.

 The dual agonist mechanism